spectrocloud/librarium/docs/docs-content/integrations/kubernetes.md

 :::info

-While Palette eXtended Kubernetes is designed to work seamlessly with the Palette VerteX management plane, in the case Palette VerteX management plane is removed, it can be managed using standard Kubernetes tools like `kubeadm` and `clusterctl` without relying on Palette VerteX.
+Palette eXtended Kubernetes is optimized for the Palette or VerteX management plane.
+In the event that the Palette or VerteX management plane is removed, you can continue to manage the Kubernetes cluster through tools like `kubeadm` and `clusterctl` without relying on Palette or VerteX.

 :::